NashWellington/NNES/compatibility.md

 * Tries to write to about 0x400 bytes of CHR-ROM, then alternates between stack over/underflow

 ## Double Dribble
-* "Double Dribble" sfx is muted (DMC is probably not emulated properly)

 ## Dragon Warrior

 ## DuckTales
-* Horizontal scrolling is broken

 ## Excitebike
-* Horizontal scrolling weirdness

 ## Final Fantasy
 * Mapper 1, 256K PRG-ROM, 8K CHR-RAM
 * Crashes on opcode $12

 ## Ice Climber
-* Vertical scrolling is broken
 * Some sound channels cut out at some point
 * CPU read from unmapped address $58A9 (intentional?)

 ## The Legend of Zelda
-* Missing/corrupted sprites for selecting text, etc.
+* Missing sprite for selecting text
-* No sound when Link gets hit (probably DMC)

 ## Mega Man
-* Horizontal scrolling is broken.
-* Weird visual artifacts after selecting stage that should be investigated
 * High pitched noise at title screen

 ## Mega Man 2
-* Slightly glitchy vertical scrolling at the title screen
+* Weird behavior when scrolling up on the opening credit scene
 * High pitched noise before title screen
 * Crashed on invalid opcode (only on one reset.
 Possibly due to randomized RAM values?)